![]() |

 - Local relative will help me access records in the asylum where Mary Shehen Slatter was kept for years.
 This can only be done in person but it should solve the puzzle on her identity and fate.

-Early in 2017, I connected with the archivist for the Seaforth Highlanders of Canada in Vancouver, who is helping me with more background about Capt.
+In 2017, I connected with the archivist for the Seaforth Highlanders of Canada in Vancouver, who helped me with more background about Capt.
 Henry Arthur Slatter, an early bandmaster.
 This Slatter brother served before WWI and rejoined in 1916 to go overseas with the 11th CMR, CEF.
 In 1920, the Seaforth Highlanders band gave concerts to attract recruits (just as Capt.
 John Slatter's 48th Highlanders did in Toronto).
 The archivist later pointed me to a photo of the 72nd Seaforth Highlanders in a 1918 parade.
-And more to come!
+I hope to learn more!

 No comments: